 I was a teenager on the South Coast of Devon in the 1990s.
 I was getting into electronic music, and on a school trip to Paris in 1996 I bought a Frankie Knuckles compilation and a Daft Punk 12″.
 For the next few years I spent most weekends in the record shop in the seaside town I grew up in (imagine that) and was exposed to a progressively wider mix of music.
 I bought some Soundlabs and learned to mix, when I finished school I took a year out to save up to buy some music equipment and some proper turntables.
 I spent a lot more time in record shops and a lot of money on broken beat.

 I now live back in East London, around the corner from where I grew up.
 I have DJ’d a bit over the years, but really fell in love with radio.
-After various stints on community and pirate stations I found a home on a new station called NTS back in 2011, where my show remained a mainstay of Sunday evenings until this year.
+After various stints on community and pirate stations I found a home on a new station called NTS back in 2011, where my show remained a mainstay of Sunday evenings until the end of 2018.
+I started a new show called We Have Sound on Threads in 2019.

 Over the years I have met a lot of friends, not to mention some very talented people.
 I recently started Trouble in Utopia records and have also worked across the music industry for various labels in a creative capacity.